-The local and National and International Regulations shall be followed.
+Local, national and international regulations shall be followed.
 In particular, regulations for waste treatment or disposal need to be identified and understood.
 Specific permits are required for installations where exposure to asbestos fibres is likely.

-Cylinders sent for treatment or disposal shall follow the transportation of waste regulations.
+Cylinders sent for treatment or disposal shall follow the regulations for shipments of waste.
 This involves pre notification to and agreement with the authorities in the region or country of destination for treatment or disposal.
-This also follows the proximity principle set down in EU law that waste should be disposed of as close as possible to the point of generation, to minimise the environmental effects and risks of transport.
+This also follows the proximity principle as may be set down in the country or region law that waste should be disposed of as close as possible to the point of generation, to minimise the environmental effects and risks of transport.

-In countries or regions where the facilities exist the recyclable cylinder shell can be recovered, followed by safe containment of the mass in a licensed landfill.
+In countries or regions where the facilities exist, the recyclable cylinder shell can be recovered, followed by safe containment of the mass in a licensed landfill.

-The objective of this document is to describe a code of practice and to maintain an 'equivalence of safety' to the safe containment of the cylinder and mass in a licensed landfill, whilst recognising that there are environmental benefits to recovering the recyclable cylinder shell and avoiding landfill and possible associated liabilities.
+The objective of this document is to to maintain an 'equivalence of safety' to the safe containment of the cylinder and mass in a licensed landfill, whilst recognising that there are environmental benefits to recovering the recyclable cylinder shell and avoiding landfill and possible associated liabilities.